EDC – What’s in your pockets?

 There are times where you might forget something as you rush out the door, late for work.
 But there is a trick I use to ensure I never leave home without anything.
 More on that in a minute.

-Lighter – I did find this handy little key chain lighter for about $10 on Amazon.
+Lighter – I did find this handy little key chain lighter on Amazon.
 It has an O-ring and does not leak.
-It is easy to carry since it is attached to me keys.
+This lighter is easy to carry since it is attached to me keys.
 It is 1.8 inches long and weighs about 4 oz.

 After about three months, I was still able to light it.
 I did not notice any smell, so as long as you seal it tight each time after use, it should work just fine.